Our Classrooms and staff

 Transition to Kindergarten

 So, what happens if your child doesn't make the age cut off for the public schools?
 Or what if you feel they simply aren't ready for that environment quite yet?
 For those circumstances we offer a Transition to Kindergarten class.
-Designed for children ages 4.5 and up, this class is a unique blend of both the Early Learning Guidelines and Common Core State Standards.
+Designed for children ages 4.5 and up, this class is a unique blend of both the Early Learning and Developmental Guidelines, and Common Core State Standards.
 While still using play as an integral part of the class, the primary focus of this class is numeracy and literacy.
 By using a wide variety of interesting materials, the teacher is able to build on the skills the children already possess to get them to the next level in their abilities.
 Children learn to use write and tell stories, act respectfully to each other and themselves, and learn to work through difficult situations to reach their goals.

 Easily the defining feature of our school, our outdoor space is giant!
 We have swings, trees, flowers, a dirt pit for digging, bikes to ride, buckets and pails and a wonderful play structure with ropes and slides.
 We even have a tunnel through a hill to climb in!
 There's always something new to discover in our play area and this space is why "we believe in play."
 Children are encouraged to run around, get dirty, play fair, and love being outside!